PandaMinore/DebtHunter-Tool/README.md

 2. Open cmd in the fold where you download the jar

 ### Label your Java projects comments with DebtHunter model or your pre-trained classifier
+It is advisable to put the chosen project folder in the same folder as DebtHunter-tool.jar.
+In *Resources* directory is possible to find a project example (*sampleDirectory*) to be anlysed.

 Using DebtHunter pre-trained models:
 ```